 Wondering what a catafalque is?
-Here we explain what it is and what it’s used for in a funeral service.
+Here we explain what it is, the difference between a catafalque and a funeral bier, and what they’re used for as part of a funeral service.

 What is a catafalque?

 A catafalque is a raised platform or structure that holds the coffin, casket, or body of a person who’s died.
 They’re sometimes known as a funeral bier or plinth.
 They can be used to move the coffin from one location to another.
 And they’re most frequently found in crematoriums, churches and funeral homes.
 But they’re also used for funerals of noteworthy people like presidents or religious leaders.
 This is so that the person can lie in state and people can visit and pay their respects.